 Any enquiries relating to subscriptions that pre-date 2021 (Volumes 1-4) should continue to be directed to EG Press.

-The editors of the Journal are Emma Bell and David Scott.
+The Editors of the Journal are Jon Burnett, Ida Nafstad and Lisa White.
 The can be contacted by e-mail here.
 For details of The Editorial Collective please see here and for the members of the International Advisory Board here